flyboy101/Cookbook/Data directory.md

 # Configuration file
+* The default data directory paths for Linux-based systems is: `$HOME/.bitcoin/`, i.e. for example `/home/username/.bitcoin/bitcoin.conf`
 * The configuration file is used by `bitcoind`, `bitcoin-qt` and `bitcoin-cli`
 * Changes to the configuration file while `bitcoind` or `bitcoin-qt` is running only take effect after restarting.
 * Options specified in the configuration file can be overridden by options in the `settings.json` file and by options specified on the command line.
 * The `settings.json` file contains dynamic settings that are set by the Bitcoin Core GUI and RPCs at runtime, and augment or replace the static settings specified in the `bitcoin.conf` file.
+* Command line options also augment or replace `bitcoin.conf` options, and can be useful for scripting and debugging
+* It is possible to see which setting values are in use by checking `debug.log` output.
+Any unrecognized options that are found in `bitcoin.conf` also show up as warnings in `debug.log` output.

 # Transferability